Kmenguete/OpenClassroom_Project4/OpenClassroom_projet4/README.md

 to display from a tournament selected by the user.
 When the user choose which information to display from which tournament, the application will display the information requested by the user and then stop running.
 Finally, if the user doesn't want a report, the application will stop running.
+***
+### 2. About the MVC Pattern
+***
+The MVC pattern is a software architecture model that was required for this project.
+MVC stand for Model-View-Controller.
+An application that implement the MVC pattern is more maintainable and bugs are easier to detect and fix.
+On the next chapters of this README file, I will explain in more details each Part of the pattern(the model, the view and the controller).
+***
+### 3. Required libraries, packages and modules